 The lawsuit says the Denver Police Department investigated Luis’ death but that “no charges have even been filed by the Denver District Attorney’s Office.”

-Neither the Denver Police Department nor the Denver District Attorney’s Office responded immediately to a request for comment on the status of the case.
+Neither the Denver Police Department nor the Denver District Attorney’s Office responded to requests for comment on the status of the case.